samiamlabs/minireach_docs/source/demo.rst

 `Qt remocon <http://wiki.ros.org/rocon_app_manager/Tutorials/indigo/Run%20Interactions%20with%20QT%20Remocon/>`_
 is part of the `Robotics In Concert <http://wiki.ros.org/rocon/indigo/Guide>`_ framework, often refered to as `rocon`.
-This is a simple graphical interface that allows you to interact with compatible robots.
+This is a simple graphical interface that allows you to interact with compatible robots/trucks.

 If you have a clean install, the `Ros Master List` will be empty.
 To add a new `Ros Master` press the `Add` button.